 Now is the time to take primary palliative care forward.
 This is the hour.
 We are the people.
 We have the tools!
 Let’s go!

 Links and resources (including specific guidelines produced in Africa and India for palliative care in the COVID pandemic)

-- EAPC Primary Care Reference Group.
+- EAPC Primary Care Reference Group (with many resources).

 - RED-MAP video.

 - Summary of UK NICE guidelines for symptom control in the community: http://doi.org/10.1136/bmj.m1461

 - Greenhalgh T, Koh GCH, Car J. Covid-19: a remote assessment in primary care.
 BMJ 2020; 368: m1182.

 - Martinengo L, Spinazze P, Car J. Mobile messaging with patients.
 BMJ; 368.
 Epub ahead of print 16 March 2020.
 DOI: 10.1136/BMJ.M884.

 - COVID-19 resources for palliative care across Africa.